 Actually very early on, in my career as an entrepreneur and ‘traditional’ investor, I engaged in philanthropy.
 I started to travel around the world for work and became continuously exposed to poverty.
 This led to one of my first projects: an orphanage in Durban, SA, as well as projects in Ghana and Uganda.
 After a while, however, I became aware that my ‘helping’ was not very effective and I needed to change the way I was investing in change.
 In the meantime, I had also become involved in inspiring initiatives at home, advocating socially responsible entrepreneurship, which I implemented in all my work.
 Over time, however, I started to apply a total portfolio approach.

 Can you tell us more about this approach?

-The total portfolio approach means you don’t have different ‘buckets of money’’ (‘potjes’): you use your whole capital to maximise your net impact.
-Of course, you can use filters and have preferences, but in principle, it could mean you invest in a multinational and use the returns to fund effective philanthropic projects with high impact, if that would indeed be the best use of resources to create the most positive outcome.
+The total portfolio approach means you don’t have different ‘buckets of money’’ (‘potjes’): you use your whole capital to maximize your net impact.
+Of course, you can use filters and have preferences, but in principle, it could mean you invest in a multinational and use the returns to fund effective philanthropic projects with high impact if that would indeed be the best use of resources to create the most positive outcome.

 And what about effective philanthropy?

 Effective philanthropy is essentially about being rational with your giving; using careful reasoning and having maximum impact as a goal.
 Philanthropy is too often embarked on from an emotional point of view.
 Of course, emotion is great, but the problem is that it can make us forget some of the goals of giving; namely to create lasting change and to make something work independently to us.
 Many philanthropists (including me at times) want to be around too much, they try too hard, and don’t connect to the beneficiaries on equal terms.
 This robs them of their independence and responsibility; the exact things that make an initiative flourish.
 Most importantly, effective giving means focusing on big problems, with promising solutions.
 Especially those problems that might be neglected by other funders.